Free Subtraction Matching Game With DIY Gold Rocks

-Materials needed for the Gold Rocks and Free Subtraction Matching Game:
+Materials for the Gold Gem Subtraction Matching Game

-Lay the rocks outside on a paper bag or cardboard
+I purchased my rocks, but you can use any smooth rocks that you find.
+Lay the rocks outside on a paper bag or cardboard.

-Spray one side of the rocks with the spray paint.
+Spray one side of the rocks with the gold spray paint.

 Wait for them to dry and then turn them over and spray the opposite side.